Skip to main content

 From law officer to murderer to Hollywood consultant: the strange career of a man who became myth

-Late in his life Henry Fonda, at dinner with a producer named Melvin Shestack, recalled meeting an old man who said he had firsthand knowledge of a memorable Fonda character, Wyatt Earp, the legendary frontier lawman of John Ford’s classic My Darling Cl
+Late in his life, Henry Fonda, at dinner with a producer named Melvin Shestack, recalled meeting an old man who said he had firsthand knowledge of a memorable Fonda character, Wyatt Earp, the legendary frontier lawman of John Ford’s classic My Darli

 Can it be fair?
 Humane?
-Deter crime?
-These very current questions troubled Americans just as much in the day of the Salem witch trials as in the day of Timothy McVeigh
+Does it deter crime?
+These very current questions troubled Americans just as much in the day of the Salem witch trials as in the day of Timothy McVeigh.

 He was a Northerner.
 He was an industrialist.
 He was a Jew.
 And a young girl was murdered in his factory.

-ON DECEMBER 23, 1983, THE LEAD EDITORIAL IN THE ATLANTA Constitution began, “Leo Frank has been lynched a second time.”
-The first lynching had occurred almost seventy years earlier, when Leo Frank, convicted
+ON DECEMBER 23, 1983, THE LEAD EDITORIAL IN THE ATLANTA CONSTITUTION began, “Leo Frank has been lynched a second time.”
+The first lynching had occurred almost 70 years earlier, when Leo Frank, convicted murderer of a t13-

-IT BEGAN AS America’s most modern penal institution, and for generations the Vermont State Prison reflected the changing ways by which we thought we should punish our wrongdoers.
-Then a tormented era and a ghastly crime combined to end its old career—and give it a surprising new one.
+IT BEGAN AS America’s most modern penal institution, and, for generations, the Vermont State Prison reflected the changing ways by which we thought we should punish our wrongdoers.
+Then, a tormented era and a ghastly crime combined to end its old career, and give it a surprising new one.

-For a sense of the continuity of the of the terrorist tradition in America, consider this actual sequence of events: The FBI smashes a dead-serious plot to overthrow the federal government and reveals that for more than a year the right-wing militias involved
+For a sense of the continuity of the of the terrorist tradition in America, consider this actual sequence of events: The FBI smashes a dead-serious plot to overthrow the federal government and reveals that, for more than a year, the right-wing militias involv

-Is trial by jury the essential underpinning of our system of justice or—as more and more critics charge—a relic so flawed it should perhaps even be abolished?
+Is trial by jury the essential underpinning of our system of justice or, as more and more critics charge, a relic so flawed that it should perhaps even be abolished?
 An experienced trial judge examines the historical evidence in the case.

 The distinguished lawyer could not restrain himself.
 Even in the somber pages of the American Bar Association’s Tort & Insurance Law Journal late last year, his rage blazed and fulminated.

-During a single decade Chicago invented modern organized crime and saw John Dillinger, the most famous of the hit-and-run freelancers, die in front of one of its movie houses.
+During a single decade, Chicago invented modern organized crime and saw John Dillinger, the most famous of the hit-and-run freelancers, die in front of one of its movie houses.
 For those who know where to look, quiet streets and sad buildings still tell the story of an incandescent era.

 A .45-caliber semiautomatic pistol fires a half-ounce lead cylinder at a speed of 579 miles per hour.
 If the bullet strikes a brick, it leaves a distinctive mark, a gouge surrounded by radiating cracks.